onyxadm/ofx-reader/README.md

 Read the OFX (Open Financial Exchange) and OFC (Open Financial Connectivity) file formats.

-# Reference

-This component is an improvement of the original code: [ofx-reader](https://github.com/leogregianin/ofx-reader)

 ## Sponsor

 Did this component facilitate your bank reconciliation or did it help you to understand a little more about it?
 Make a donation.